IntelLabs/kAFL/docs/source/reference/fuzzer_configuration.md

 ### `reload`

-Reload the snapshot every `<N>` execs.
+Reload the snapshot only on non-regular executions or every `<N>` regular executions.

-Increasing this number will boost the fuzzer's speed, however it will allow multiple payloads to be executed in a potentially "uncleaned" VM state.
+Set to `0` for fully persistent mode execution.
+Set to '>1' for partial persistent mode execution.

+For targets that support persistent mode, setting '--reload' somewhere in the range of 10-100 tends to yield good performance/stability trade-off.

 :::{note}
 Default: `1`

-Command-line: `--reload`
+Command-line: `--reload <n>`, `-R <n>`
 :::

 ### `resume`

+Tell kAFL to resume operation based on an existing workdir.
+This is currently limited to `kafl cov` and `kafl debug`, where it will cause the Qemu instance to initialize based on existing Nyx `snapshot/` and `page_cache.*` files.

+Resuming a complete fuzzer campaign (kafl fuzz) is not yet supported.

 :::{note}
 Default: `false`